On the continuity of optimal stopping surfaces for jump-diffusions: Concluding remarks

 where the processes $(A_t)$ and $(C_t)$ are of bounded variation (continuous) and take the form of additive functionals of the triple $(t,X,Y)$ (e.g., local times and/or running maximum/minimum of the process $X$ or $Y$).
 Likewise, we may add a running cost/profit and a more general discount factor as in

 where $\Lambda_s:=\int_t^s r(u,X_u,Y_u)\ud u +H_s$ and the processes $(G_t)$ and $(H_t)$ are again of bounded variation (continuous) and in the form of additive functionals of $(t,X,Y)$.
-This is the case for example in the Russian option problem (see, e.g., \cite{DKvS, E04, P05, SS93}) where $Y$ is a Brownian motion, $X$ its running maximum, the interest rate is constant, $h\equiv 0$, $g=1$ and $H_s=X_s$.
+This is the case for example in the Russian option problem (see, e.g., \cite{DKvS, E04, P05, SS93}), where $Y$ is a Brownian motion, $X$ its running maximum, the interest rate is constant, $h\equiv 0$, $g=1$ and $H_s=X_s$.
 More examples appear in recent developments of the optimal dividend problem (see, e.g., \cite{DeAE17}), where $(X,Y)$ is typically a reflecting diffusion (so that $(A,C)$ are in the form of local times), $h\equiv 0$, $g=1$, the discount rate is constant and $(H_s)$ is also in the form of a local time of the process $(X,Y)$.
-These situations can also be addressed with our Theorem \ref{them:conti-1} provided that the additional bounded variation processes $(A,C,G,H)$ are not supported on the domain $\cU$ used to define Assumption \ref{ass:all}.
-That is we need $\ud A_t=\ud C_t=\ud G_t=\ud H_t=0$ a.s.\ on $\cU$ (notice that indeed the definition of the infinitesimal generator $\cL$ is only needed locally on $\cU$).
-All examples from the papers mentioned above fall under this class of processes and our results apply.
+These situations can be addressed with our Theorem \ref{them:conti-1} provided that the additional bounded variation processes $(A,C,G,H)$ are not supported on the domain $\cU$ used to define Assumption \ref{ass:all}.
+That is we need $\ud A_t=\ud C_t=\ud G_t=\ud H_t=0$ a.s.\ on $\cU$ (notice that indeed the definition of the infinitesimal generator $\cL$ is only needed locally on $\cU$). \jp{Examples studied in} the papers mentioned above fall under this class of processes and our results \jp{can be applied provided that Assumption \ref{ass:all} also holds}.